 With that in mind, here are the 10 most shorted shares on the ASX this week according to ASIC:

-- Inghams Group Ltd (ASX: ING) has short interest of 12.7%, which is up slightly week on week.
-Short sellers have been targeting the poultry producer due to concerns over rising feed costs due to the droughts and bushfires continue to weigh on this poultry producer’s shares.
+- Inghams Group Ltd (ASX: ING) has short interest of 12.2%, which is up slightly week on week.
+Concerns over rising feed costs because of the droughts and bushfires continue to weigh on this poultry producer’s shares.

-- GWA Group Ltd (ASX: GWA) has short interest of 11.9%, which is down slightly week on week once again.
-In August the building products company will be one to watch this month.
+- GWA Group Ltd (ASX: GWA) has short interest of 11.7%, which is down week on week.
+This building products company will be one to watch this month.
 Last year it warned that trading conditions would be tough in FY 2020.

-The post Here are the 10 most shorted ASX shares appeared first on Motley Fool Australia.
+The post Here are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.